MadgicalSwift/Space-explorer-bot/README.md

 ```
 # Make their local server to public server
 ```
+ #Install and run ngrok using command:
+ "ngrok http 3000"
+ #Copy forwarding Url
-Install and run ngrok using command "ngrok http 3000" Copy forwarding Url insatall and run postman and past url in the body and send PUt request Url https://v1-api.swiftchat.ai/api/bots/Bot_Id/webhook-url
+ #install and run postman and past url in the body
+and send PUt request Url https://v1-api.swiftchat.ai/api/bots/Bot_Id/webhook-url
 ```
 # folder structure